priyanshshah23/Image_Gallery_View/README.md

 # Task

 In this project i have implemented
-- GridView with 2 column
+- GridView with 2 column.
-- Showing random images loaded from API to local database
+- Showing random images loaded from API to local database.
-- Pagination for loading new sets of images and 10 images are shown per page
+- TabBar for loading particular category files.
+- Saerch bar for filtering category data.

 ### Output